Table of Contents[Hide][Show]

 The National Park Service charges reasonable entrance fees to the parks compared to other family vacations.
 For example, admission is just $35 to Grand Canyon National Park for seven days for a carload of people.
 Plus, bring food to grill and marshmallows to roast for memorable outdoor meals!

-- One Year Anniversary of American Great Outdoors Act – Wednesday, August 4, 2021
+- Anniversary of American Great Outdoors Act – Thursday, August 4, 2022

 |First Day of National Park Week